RJDennis/ChebyshevApprox.jl/README.md

 p = chebyshev_polynomial(order,x)
 ```

-then `p` will be a 2D array (11 \times 6) containing the Chebyshev polynomials of order 0---5 evaluated at each element in `x`.
+then `p` will be a 2D array (11 * 6) containing the Chebyshev polynomials of order 0---5 evaluated at each element in `x`.

 Weights
 -------